-Computer Science at Bamberg University
+Computer Science at the University of Bamberg

 Here you can find detailed information concerning the Computer Science group’s fields of activity and its individual departments and professorships.